AleBitetto/Scraping_from_Orbis/README.md

 ### Credentials

-Credentials must be input manually into a `config.py` file.
+Credentials must be inputed manually into a `config.py` file.
 Create a text file with the following lines:
 ```
 Orbis_username = "username"
 Orbis_pass = "password"